Want to learn how to grow your network?

 Educational psychology

-An educational psychologist’s job is to help children who are struggling to learn or participate in their school.
-It involves developing therapies, routines and coping strategies for the child, and working with parents and teachers to provide support.
-Educational psychologists can also be responsible for educating teachers and raising standards in their area.
+An educational psychologist’s job is to help children who are struggling to learn or join in at school.
+It involves developing therapies, routines and coping strategies for the child.
+Educational psychologists also collaborate with parents and teachers to provide support.

 Qualifications and skills